Larry Murphy (criminal): Release from prison

 There was widespread opposition upon Murphy's early release, and the residents of his home town, Baltinglass, announced that he would not be welcome in the village.
 After he was released he was considered a high risk offender and was visited by a member of the Gardaí every month.

-It was known that Murphy had fled the country and taken up residence in the south of Spain, where he was under surveillance by police.
+It was known that Murphy had left the country and taken up residence in the south of Spain, where he was under surveillance by police.
 Shortly afterwards he moved to Amsterdam.
-During his time there witnesses, hitherto unaware of his past, reported that he frequented several bars but was quiet and kept to himself.
+During his time there, witnesses, hitherto unaware of his past, reported that he frequented several bars but was quiet and kept to himself.
 He drank and smoked cannabis regularly and at times approached and attempted to strike up conversation with young women.
-In time the media became aware of his location and under increased scrutiny from Dutch police, Murphy fled to Spain through France.
+In time the media became aware of his location and under increased scrutiny from Dutch police, Murphy moved to Spain.

 Living in the south of Spain, in late May 2011, Murphy's wallet and passport were allegedly stolen while engaging the services of a prostitute.
 This led him to consult the Spanish authorities in a bid to travel back to Ireland to obtain a new passport.
 As a result of his background becoming known, there was much dissension among the local population regarding his presence there.
 Two weeks later, after his new documents were in order, he returned to southern Spain.

 In November 2012 he was photographed by journalists in Amsterdam, where he was found living with a friend, a convicted double rapist.
 This was aired on a 60-minute exclusive episode of TV3's prime-time Midweek TV program.

-In January 2013, there were some local rumours (quickly spread on social media) that he had been seen in Saggart, Co.
-Dublin, but this was quickly denied by crime journalist Paul Williams, who stated that he was then living in Amsterdam.
+In January 2013, there were some local rumours (quickly spread on social media) that he had been seen in Saggart, County Dublin, but this was quickly denied by crime journalist Paul Williams, who stated that he was then living in Amsterdam.

 In June 2014, it was reported that he was living in South London under an alias, working as a carpenter.